The Journey & Supporting Work

 The video below shows the complete panorama exhibited at Gorleston on Sea in October 2024, showing the essence of walking alongside it, as I did along the Norfolk coastal path when researching the work.
 The first 1:40 of the footage is from work dated 2023, with the rest being the final section of the Norfolk Coastal Walk 70m, dated 2024.
 I have added a ‘muffled’ effect (captured whilst on my walk) to indicate the transition of panoramic work time frame:

-Below shows images of my walk, recorded on Strava – notice the orange route line – which is echoed within my walk.
+Below shows images of my walk, recorded on Strava GPS – notice the orange route line – which is echoed within my walk.
 Also, a map of the coastal path, courtesy of Norfolk Trails, and photographs taken of during the walk.

 My coastal walk was recorded on ‘Strava’ – another reason for using the key colour orange within my panoramic, along with carr stone, rust, signage, stones, brick, wire, buoys and fishing line, in 2022.